๐Ÿ‘ท๐Ÿปโ€โ™€๏ธIntro to Civil Engineering

 National Electrical Code (NEC)

-• NFPA 70 designation places the NEC within the broader fire protection framework, emphasizing that electrical safety is fundamentally about fire prevention
+• NFPA 70 designation places the NEC within the broader NFPA fire protection framework, reinforcing that electrical safety is fundamentally about fire prevention

-• Three-year revision cycle addresses emerging technologies like solar installations, EV charging, and energy storage systems
+• Three-year revision cycle addresses emerging technologies like solar photovoltaic installations, EV charging infrastructure, and battery energy storage systems

 Uniform Plumbing Code (UPC)

-• Public health protection—establishes standards for potable water supply, drainage, and waste systems to prevent contamination and disease transmission
+• Public health protection through standards for potable water supply, drainage, and waste systems that prevent contamination and disease transmission

-• Fixture unit calculations provide a standardized method for sizing supply and drainage piping based on probable simultaneous use
+• Fixture unit calculations provide a standardized method for sizing supply and drainage piping based on probable simultaneous use.
+Rather than calculating exact flow for every fixture, engineers assign each fixture a unit value and size pipes from lookup tables.

-Compare: NEC vs. UPC—both protect public safety through system-specific requirements, but electrical codes focus on fire and shock prevention while plumbing codes emphasize contamination prevention and sanitation.
-Both use inspection and permitting processes to verify compliance.
+Compare: NEC vs. UPC: both protect public safety through system-specific requirements, but electrical codes focus on fire and shock prevention while plumbing codes emphasize contamination prevention and sanitation.
+Both rely on inspection and permitting processes to verify compliance.

 Accessibility and Human Factors

 Accessibility regulations ensure buildings serve all users, not just the majority.
-These codes recognize that universal design benefits everyone—not just individuals with disabilities—and that exclusionary design is both unethical and illegal.
+These codes recognize that universal design benefits everyone and that exclusionary design is both unethical and illegal.

 Americans with Disabilities Act (ADA) Standards

-• Civil rights legislation—unlike other codes that are adopted locally, ADA is federal law that applies nationwide to public accommodations and commercial facilities
+• Civil rights legislation: unlike other codes that are adopted locally, ADA is federal law that applies nationwide to public accommodations and commercial facilities.
+This distinction matters because it changes how the law is enforced.

-• Reasonable accommodation principle requires existing buildings to remove barriers where "readily achievable," even if full compliance isn't feasible
+• Reasonable accommodation principle requires existing buildings to remove barriers where "readily achievable," even if full compliance isn't feasible.
+New construction, however, must meet full ADA standards.

-Compare: ADA vs. IBC accessibility provisions—the IBC incorporates accessibility requirements into building permits, while ADA is enforced through civil rights complaints and lawsuits.
-A building can be code-compliant but still violate ADA if it doesn't provide equal access.
+Compare: ADA vs. IBC accessibility provisions: the IBC incorporates accessibility requirements into building permits, while ADA is enforced through civil rights complaints and lawsuits.
+A building can pass IBC inspection but still violate ADA if it doesn't provide equal access.
 Always design to the more stringent standard.

 Energy and Sustainability